T-14 Armata: Export

 Vladimir Kozhin, a Russian presidential aide, said in 2015 that Russia's foreign partners, including China and India, have expressed interest in purchasing new military equipment presented at the 9 May Victory Day parade in Moscow, including the Armata tank.
 "To a larger extent it is our traditional partners: India, China and South-East Asia," he told the Izvestia newspaper.
-Even though China has shown interest in the T-14, Chinese company Norinco claims their domestic VT-4 tank is superior to the Armata design in terms of mechanical reliability, fire control, and unit cost.
-In August 2020 Vietnam, Egypt and Belarus were reported as potential customers of the T-14.
+Chinese company Norinco claims their domestic VT-4 tank is superior to the Armata design in terms of mechanical reliability, fire control, and unit cost.
+In August 2020 Vietnam, Egypt and Belarus were mentioned by Russian defence industry as potential customers of the T-14.

+As of August 2025, Russia has reportedly offered the technology transfer of the T-14 Armata tank to India to allow its local production under the latter's Make in India programme.
+Uralvagonzavod, the tank's designing agency, has also offered to modify as well as design and develop an Indian variant of the Armata, in collaboration with the Combat Vehicles Research and Development Establishment (CVRDE), in order to serve the unique requirements of the Indian Army.
+While, the per unit cost of the base variant of the tank is reported to be between ₹30 crore–₹42 crore, the potential Indian-specific variant is expected to be at least ₹10 crore lesser.
+If realised, the agreement will be on lines with India's local production of T-90 Bhishma.

 Foreign reactions

 The T-14 Armata has been described as early as 2016 as a major concern for Western armies, and British intelligence views the unmanned turret as providing many advantages.
 However, at the time Western observers questioned Russia's ability to produce modern tanks like the T-90 and T-14 in significant numbers.

-In response to the Armata, German Rheinmetall AG has developed a new 130mm L/51 tank gun, claiming it provides a 50 percent increase in armor penetration over the 120mm L/55 in service with the Bundeswehr.
-Germany and France have joined forces to develop an unspecified "Main Ground Combat System" (MGCS) to compete with the technological advances of the Armata and replace both the Leclerc and Leopard 2 MBTs around 2030, however by June 2018 deployment of the new vehicles and systems was scheduled for 2035 with full operational capability to be achieved by 2040.
+In response to the Armata, German company Rheinmetall has developed a new 130mm L/51 tank gun, claiming it provides a 50 percent increase in armor penetration over the 120mm L/55 in service with the Bundeswehr.
+Germany and France have joined forces to develop an unspecified "Main Ground Combat System" (MGCS) to compete with the technological advances of the Armata and replace both the Leclerc and Leopard 2 MBTs around 2030; however, by June 2018, deployment of the new vehicles and systems was scheduled for 2035, with full operational capability to be achieved by 2040.